Rebel Basketball Historical Timeline

 Becoming the first player in Ole Miss history to record 500 points, 100 rebounds and 100 assists, guard Rod Barnes is named to an honorable mention All-American and finished third in the coaches' balloting for SEC Player of the Year.

 March 4, 1989

 Ole Miss defeats LSU 113-112 in overtime in perhaps the greatest one-on-one duel in Southeastern Conference history.
 LSU's Chris Jackson tallied 55 points, while the Rebels' Gerald Glass hit for 53.
 The 108 combined points is the most by two players in an SEC game.
 More importantly, Glass led Ole Miss to victory in dramatic fashion.
-With seven minutes left in overtime, Glass had 47 points, but had missed seven straight shots while going scoreless for the final four minutes of regulation and the first three minutes of overtime.
+With just over two minutes left in overtime, Glass had 47 points, but had missed seven straight shots while going scoreless for the final four minutes of regulation and the first three minutes of overtime.
 LSU led 110-107, and Glass had been pestered by four different Tiger defenders to make him exhausted.
 But with a final surge, Glass tipped in a rebound to narrow the margin to one point, hit a 3-pointer to tie the score and drained the free throw with nine seconds left that gave Ole Miss the victory in the regular-season finale.

 In his first season as a Rebel, forward Gerald Glass is named an honorable mention All-American.

 Ole Miss marks its 800th program victory with a 65-62 win over Vanderbilt during the SEC Tournament.
 Gerald Glass and Tim Jumper help the Rebels edge by the Commodores with their 15-point performances.
 Patrick Eddie played his part by recording a double-double with 14 points and 10 rebounds.